aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/500-lab-05-outputs.md

 > In this exercise, you should assign an Elastic IP to your EC2 instance.
 Then, add an output of the Elastic IP to the _Outputs_
 >section of the template.
 You should continue using the `code/40-cloudformation-features/07-lab05-Outputs.yaml` template.

-1. Create `AWS::EC2::EIP` resource and attach it to your existing EC2 instance.
+1. Create an `AWS::EC2::EIP` resource and attach it to your existing EC2 instance.
-1. Create logical ID called `ElasticIP` and add it to the Outputs section of the template.
+1. Create a logical ID called `ElasticIP` and add it to the Outputs section of the template.

 {{%expand "Need a hint?" %}}
 Check out the AWS Documentation for [AWS::EC2::EIP resource](https://docs.aws.amazon.com/en_pv/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-eip.html)